 area can dry out or break your plants.
 If you are in a very windy area,

-try to select a site with some windbreak on the prevailing side.
+try to select a site with some windbreak on the prevailing page.

 Soil: Finally, you have to consider soil when selecting your site